 The actual factory overhead cost amounts that are not allocated to the production units are known as underapplied overhead.
 This kind of situation ascends when the accurate standard division amount of per unit of production does not equate to the actual overhead cost amounts incurred in a financial period, resulting in underapplied overhead.

 Under the absorption costing unit product cost method or the managerial accounting method, all costs which are associated with the particular product are captured.
-Examples of entries which are accounted in this method are direct materials, direct labour, insurance and rent.
+Examples of entries that are accounted in this method are direct materials, direct labor, insurance, and rent.
 For external reporting, absorption costing unit product cost uses GAAP or Generally Accepted Accounting Principles.

-The cost of goods sold is found out by the preparation of manufacturing account.
-Manufacturing trading profit and loss account is maintained by all manufacturing organisations to help in the formation of final accounts of manufacturing concern.
-Manufacturing overhead account is calculated by the addition of indirect factory expenses like machine repairs, depreciation, insurance, factory supply, electricity, etc. Generally manufacturing overhead t account is prepared to have a standardized form of account.
+The cost of goods sold is found out by the preparation of the manufacturing account.
+Manufacturing trading profit and loss accounts is maintained by all manufacturing organizations to help in the formation of final accounts of a manufacturing concern.
+The manufacturing overhead account is calculated by the addition of indirect factory expenses like machine repairs, depreciation, insurance, factory supply, electricity, etc. Generally manufacturing overhead t account is prepared to have a standardized form of account.
 Non-manufacturing entities or what is called trading entities are generally involved in the purchase and also sales of goods at a profit.
-Usually, it is the manufacturing entities that prepare a manufacturing account and trading account, profit and loss account and balance sheet in addition.
+Usually, it is the manufacturing entities that prepare a manufacturing account and trading account, profit and loss account, and balance sheet in addition.
 The cost of goods manufactured format includes the cost of raw materials and all the direct expenses.

 The preparation of manufacturing account in tally can be done in the following process:

 Select Gateway of Tally followed by Inventory Vouchers and then click on F7.

 Selection of the product to be manufactured should follow.

 The selection of the bill material is next.